Pop quiz! Which one of these do home sellers find most stressful?

 - Decreases the chances of the buyer backing out

-The most important repairs to make before selling a house are ones that pay off.
+The most important repairs to make as you prepare to put your house on the market are ones that pay off.

 That seems like an obvious statement, but it needs to be said because too many sellers spend time repairing things that don’t matter.